RoR-Strangers/march-codeoff/README.md

+Note to self:

+At lecture 111 creating login/logout function.
+3/16

      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'